 One of the beautiful things about #GivingTuesday is that funds donated via Facebook between 8:00 am east coast time and midnight will be matched (up to $2,000,000) by the Bill & Melinda Gates Foundation, as well as by Facebook.
 Giving Tuesday is a worldwide movement to make a difference for those in need.
 When you give on #GivingTuesday, you’ll be practicing philanthropy in its finest form.
 I encourage everyone to not only give to the organizations you usually support, but to investigate the ones other people in our community believe in.
 Please check them out, and feel free to share the list as a way of shining a light on these worthwhile organizations, and inspiring more people to make a difference in the world.

 As individuals we tend to give to organizations which have touched our lives on a personal level.
-For example, knowing how challenging it is to move on with your life when you lose someone you love, I am motivated to try to change the culture of grief support.
-Towards that end, I serve on the national board of the Modern Widows Club, and contribute my time, artwork and money to other organizations in the bereavement world.
+For example, knowing how challenging it is to move on with your life when you lose someone you love, I am motivated to try to change the culture of grief support and contribute my time, artwork and money to organizations in the bereavement world.
 My sister-in-law, Sheila Greenlaw Fink, is passionate about creating affordable housing for working class and low-income families, wrote, “Thx for reminding folks to think about “giving back” during the holidays–to share, in many cases, their kindness with strangers.
 It is all too easy to focus on our inner circle of family and friends, our own needs and passions, when so many in our communities (around the world) are struggling just to survive.
 My own favorite groups revolve around stable housing–the base for everything else in life–and I would encourage your followers to reach out in their own community to see who is sheltering those without homes, and who is helping to ensure that homes are available to those who need them.
 There are Habitat for Humanity chapters in most communities, homeless shelters, and nonprofit community development corporations.
 I’ll be giving to some of my favorites: Community Partners for Affordable Housing, Inc. (CPAH) and Community Action (caowash.org) and encourage others in the Portland, Oregon area to do the same!
 To promote this work nationally, consider the National Low Income Housing Coalition (NLIHC.org).
 Everyone deserves a safe place to call home!”

 I have looked at all of the organizations, read all the comments, and wanted to share a few which I found especially moving: